substance/interior/_posts/features/0100-01-04-extensible.md

 ---

-# Implement custom element types
+# Create custom element types

 Substance comes with a predfined set of element types.
 Out of the box you can choose from headings, text and images.
 However, it's easy to implement your own element types, and use it with your tailored version of the Substance editor.